NodeOps-app/autogen/Docs/GitHub-Integration/github-support.md

 </details>

-3. Work with AI in sandbox
+> Once you have deployed a project, you may [work with an AI assistant on that code in the sandbox](../Sandbox/sandbox-support.md#get-started-with-the-ai-coding-agent).

 <!-- todo -->